lachrist/interview-scoping/README.md

 # interview-scoping

-A coding interview question about scoping
+A coding interview question about variable scoping.
+The task was to write a function that returns the list of all free and shadowed variables in a given recursive expression.